-One of the best things you can do for knee health is simply maintaining an active lifestyle.
-“Your joints thrive on movement,” Rippe says.
-“Always try to remember that some activity is better than no activity.”
-Rippe recommends low-impact activities, like swimming, brisk walking, or cycling, and considering taking health supplements that provide glucosamine and chondroitin to strengthen and lubricate knees.
+If you have knee pain, Rippe recommends low-impact activities, like swimming, brisk walking, or cycling.
+You can also consider taking supplements that provide glucosamine and chondroitin to strengthen and lubricate knees.

 On the flip side, too much movement can be hard on your joints.
 So if you’re one of those people who just can’t quit their HIIT habit or long-distance runs, there are some simple moves and stretches you can try that will help alleviate pain.